Robinhood Review & Rating USA 2021

 This section brings what is perhaps the biggest shortcoming we found when conducting this Robinhood review.
 In both the app and on the website, the ‘Support’ tab is easy to find, and provides plenty of information to help you with everything you need to know, from getting started to documents & taxes and investing.

-However, what quickly becomes apparent is the complete lack of any contact details whatsoever anywhere on the page.
+However, what quickly becomes apparent is the complete lack of any contact details whatsoever anywhere on the Robinhood USA page.
 The contact button is hidden way down at the bottom of the page and the only way to contact them is by filling out a form that then sends an email to the Robinhood support team.
 Finding the email address outside the form is basically impossible on the Robinhood website or in the app.

-There is absolutely no 24/7 live chat to be found anywhere, neither is there a phone line offering any form of personal customer support.
+During our Robinhood review we found there is absolutely no 24/7 live chat to be found anywhere, neither is there a phone line offering any form of personal customer support.
 Basically, with Robinhood you’re on your own with the support tools and FAQs.
 Luckily, the website is at least transparent and helpful enough to partly make up for the complete and utter lack of customer service.

 As is the case with all brokerages that deal with the handling of securities in the US, Robinhood is Securities and Exchange Commission (SEC), which ensures that companies’ dealing are completely transparent and fair.
 The SEC isn’t responsible for protecting clients’ deposits or funds.

 Clients’ funds with Robinhood are protected through their membership of the Securities Investor Protection Corporation (SIPC).
 SIPC protects members’ clients’ funds upto $500,000 (inc. $250,000 cash claims) in the event of the brokerage encountering any serious financial difficulty.
 It is worth keeping in mind, however, that crypto investments with Robinhood aren’t protected in any way.
-As well as being regulated by SEC and SIPC, Robinhood is backed by some high profile investors, including CapitalG, Andreessen Horowitz and Ribbit Capital.
+As well as being regulated by SEC and SIPC.
+Robinhood is backed by some high profile investors, including CapitalG, Andreessen Horowitz and Ribbit Capital.

 Earlier on in this Robinhood review, we spoke about the Robinhood new customer offer, which gives new account holders the chance to get free stock upto the value of $200 when registering a new Robinhood account either with a promo code or through an advert.